 Use a darker lip liner than you want to

 Whether you want to over line your lips or follow their natural contour, Bhatty's advice is to use a dark-brown pencil liner — even if it's out of your comfort zone and you normally gravitate towards lighter pinks.
 "I would line the lips with a darker [lip] pencil," she says.
 "I recommend Charlotte Tilbury’s Lip Cheat Lip Pencil in Foxy Brown or Spice from MAC."

 If you don't have a dark lip pencil, there's an hack: Use your brow pencil.
 You've probably seen this 'perfect lip shade' trend on TikTok, with creators hacking their brow pencil as a lip liner, and makeup artist Lilly Keys explains that the shade of your brow pencil is usually pretty close to your perfect lip-liner tone.
 "You want to use a brown or dark reddish shade," Key explains.
 Try it.
 You'll may be surprised at how well it works.

-Pop concealer on the centre of your lips
+Pop concealer on the center of your lips

-Once your lips are lined, you can fill them in with your liner or your favourite lipstick.
-Then, to make the centre of the lips appear a bit more pronounced, Keys uses a bit of concealer on top.
-"I like to take a small flat brush and tap concealer in the centre of the lips," Keys explains.
-This makes the lips appear a shade lighter, which gives the subtle illusion of fullness.
+Once your lips are lined, you can fill them in with your liner or your favorite lipstick.
+Then, to make the center of the lips appear a bit more pronounced, Keys uses a bit of concealer on top.
+"I like to take a small flat brush and tap concealer in the center of the lips," Keys explains.
+This makes the center of the lips appear a shade lighter, which gives the subtle illusion of fullness.